Reducing the Risks Associated with Lone Workers

 Employee Training: It’s not effective to only point out the hazards to employees; companies must provide training on best practices for identifying and mitigating the risks.
 Lone worker employees are isolated and they need to rely on their own skills and knowledge to stay safe more than others might.
 Providing them with the necessary tools and training is how companies can help.

 Hazard Elimination: Identifying hazards is essential for creating a safer workplace.
 However, companies must also act on their findings by preparing and/or eliminating the dangers that lone workers are likely to encounter.
 Physiological data can often provide insights to help with planning.
 For example, a logistics company may find their drivers are much more fatigued after driving more than a certain amount of hours or when driving at particular times of the day.
-Using this information the organisation can ensure schedules and shifts are at optimal hours for safety and performance.
+Using this information the organization can ensure schedules and shifts are at optimal hours for safety and performance.

 Communication: With no one physically present to keep an eye on lone workers, it’s essential to maintain consistent communication and schedule periodic check-ins on their well-being, health, and safety.
 Lone worker safety devices are one of the best ways to maintain contact with workers.